Nanasaki-Ai/Crosswalk/README.md

 ## Dataset License and Usage Statement

-This dataset is released for *non-commercial research and educational purposes only*.
+This dataset is released for *educational purposes only*.
 By downloading or using this dataset, you agree to the following terms:

 *Non-Commercial Use Only:*
 The dataset must not be used for commercial purposes or any commercial gain.